misaka-10032/leetcode/042-trapping-rain-water/README.md

 [Description](https://leetcode.com/problems/trapping-rain-water/)

-* Use a stack to keep track of indices of bars.
+* Use a (decreasing) stack to keep track of indices of bars.
 * Each time a new bar comes, pop the previous bars and compute the water in that level.

 pop